reconhub/learn/content/post/practical-real-time-response-3.md

 What is the usefulness of temporal and genetic data for outbreak reconstruction?
 What other data would you ideally include?

-  - Temporal data is not very informative (especially if the generation time and incubation period distributions are flat)
-  - Genetic data is more informative, but it depends on how large the clusters of genetically identical cases are.
-  - Complex evolutionary behaviour will also make genetic data less informative.
-  - Other data: contact tracing, location data, covariates such as age, sex, occupation.

 ### Adding contact data to the reconstruction process